 I recently adopted a weekend habit of wandering the streets of this suburb at night.
 Though I lead a lonely life, these walks comprise the brief intervals in which I can relish being alone.

 I glide into the dark, giddy with the wrongness of my presence.
-It feels like stealing out of my parents’ house to convene with friends among the pines that loomed where I grew up.
+It feels like adolescence–when I’d steal out of my parents’ house to convene with friends among the pines that loomed where I grew up.

-But everything I do between streetlights now is legal and discreet.
-I no longer scan yards for homey totems to vandalize.
-Instead I contemplate the meaning of home.
-And wonder if I have one.
+But everything I do between streetlights now is considerate and discreet.
+I’m not testing the limits of mischief alongside my peers.
+I am alone.
+Contemplating the meaning of home.
+And wondering if I have one.

 The difference between houses and homes is most pronounced at night.
 Some structures beckon, proffering strength.
 Others are chilly tombs for drowned consumers.
 The key distinction lies in the degree to which a dwelling exudes unboastful light.